-3. Upright Row + Front Raise
+Upright Row And Front Raise

-What does the Upright Row work: shoulders and upper back; specifically the front and middle heads of the deltoids (shoulders), as well as the trapezius and rhomboids (back).
+Targets: Shoulders and upper back; specifically the front and middle heads of the deltoids (shoulders), as well as the trapezius and rhomboids (back).

-Start with feet hip width apart, slight bend in your knees.
+Start with feet hip-width apart, slight bend in your knees.
 Hold dumbbells in your hands, palms facing in towards your body.

 Leading with your elbows, pull the dumbbells up until your elbows reach shoulder height.
 As you pull the dumbbells up, think of pulling your shoulder blades down.
 Be sure to keep the dumbbells close to your body as you pull them upwards.